mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

      :data:`sys._xoptions` in are passed unconditionally.

    * *mpi_info*: :class:`dict` or iterable yielding ``(key, value)`` pairs.
-     These ``(key, value)`` pairs are passed (through an :class:`MPI.Info` object) to the :meth:`MPI.Intracomm.Spawn` call used to spawn worker processes.
+     These ``(key, value)`` pairs are passed (through an `MPI.Info` object) to the `MPI.Intracomm.Spawn` call used to spawn worker processes.
 This mechanism allows telling the MPI runtime system where and how to start the processes.
 Check the documentation of the backend MPI implementation about the set of keys it interprets and the corresponding format for values.

    * *globals*: :class:`dict` or iterable yielding ``(name, value)`` pairs to initialize the main module namespace in worker processes.